The Best Classes to Help Students for College

 U.S. History

-A lot of colleges require that you have one year of U.S. History.
-There may be additional history course requirements, but the one-year of U.S. History is pretty specific.
-Check to see what your college requires and what your high school offers.
+Many colleges require that you have at least one year of U.S. History.
+There may be additional history course requirements, but one year of U.S. History is a common general baseline requirement.

 U.S. Government